BernardLerring/Noughts-and-Crosses/README.md

 ## Deployment

-The site was deployed to GitHub pages by following these steps:
+The site was deployed to Heroku by following these steps:

-1. In the GitHub repository, find the Settings tab.

-2. From the Source section drop down menu select "Main".
+1.

+2.

-3. Press "Refresh".
+3.

-4. GitHub then creates the live link for the site.

-It can also be found at [TheOfficeQuiz](https://bernardlerring.github.io/TheOffice/)
+4.

 ## Credits

 ### Content

-- Image was taken from [Joe](https://www.joe.ie/quiz/ultimate-uk-office-quiz-season-1-695985)

-- Some questions were taken from [MentalFloss](https://www.mentalfloss.com/quizzes/13559/office-quiz-uk-edition)

-- Code used for the main quiz Javascript structure was taken from [SitePoint](https://www.sitepoint.com/simple-javascript-quiz/)
+-

 ### Personal Development

-- I have struggled to get my head around Javascript, so the site is quite simplistic.
-With the tight timeframe to get this project submitted I played it safe, but would like to revisit Javascript at another time to try and fully understand the syntax, layout and functions used.

-- Future versions of the site would have updated questions and an area to submit your own questions.

-- A future site would also include a leaderboard to store multiple users scores.
+-

 ### Thanks